China lawmakers to vote on new security law for Hong Kong | DW | 21.05.2020

 Earlier this month, US State Secretary Mike Pompeo said he was delaying a report on Hong Kong while awaiting developments from the National People's Congress.
 The report is assessing the degree of Hong Kong's autonomy.

-More recently, the US Senate passed a law sanctioning Chinese officials over the persecution of the country's Uighur minority, and several US Congress members called for sanctions over the coronavirus response.
+The US Senate also recently passed a law sanctioning Chinese officials over the persecution of the country's Uighur minority, and several US Congress members called for sanctions over the coronavirus response.

 Chinese spokesman Zhang Yesui warned against the move on Thursday.